 Precautions for dental care – Before the kidney transplant, the patient may have received a dental consultation to ensure that all dental work would be completed before surgery.
 If the patient has dental pain, he should consult his nephrologist who will direct him to an appropriate dentist immediately.
 Before he has dental work done (including cleaning and polishing), he should check with his nephrologist to see if he needs to take antibiotics.

-The liver breaks down Cyclosporine, Azathioprine, and Co-trimoxazole medications etc., and, if combined with alcohol, could harm the liver and eventually lead to abnormal blood levels of these medications.
+The liver breaks down some of the post transplantation medications and, if combined with alcohol, could harm the liver and eventually lead to abnormal blood levels of these medications.
 This can compromise the function of the kidney.

 There have been a number of successful pregnancies among women who have had kidney transplants, although pregnancy may have special risks for both the transplant recipient and the baby.
 Women should avoid pregnancy for two years following transplant surgery.
 Risks related to childbirth & control should be discussed with the nephrologist and gynecologists.
 Thereafter, the decision to have children must take a number of factors into account.
 This is a question that should be discussed with the nephrologist.